 Table of Contents

 By reducing stress and anxiety, you avoid many of the associated health consequences, such as high blood pressure, heart disease, and obesity.
-Studies have shown that being present can also improve psychological well-being.
+Studies have shown that being present in the moment can also improve psychological well-being.

 Improve Your Relationships

-Have you ever been with someone who is physically present, but mentally he’s a million miles away?
+Have you ever been with someone who is physically present, but mentally s/he’s a million miles away?

 By living in the moment, you can be that person other people enjoy being with, and you make relationships much easier.

-You have greater control over your mind, body, and emotions.
-Imagine how much better your life would be if it weren’t at the mercy of a racing mind, and unpredictable emotions.
+You have greater control over your mind, body, and emotions when you are living in the moment.
+Imagine how much better your life would be if it weren’t at the mercy of a racing mind and unpredictable emotions.
 You would certainly be more at peace, and much happier.

 Why Do We Worry?